First-order (coarse) correlated equilibria in non-concave games: Further Directions Extensions

 \section{Further Directions \& Extensions}

-In this paper, we have established the question of computing an approximate first-order analogue of a coarse correlated equilibrium, by identifying such outcomes as the natural property of the gradient dynamics of the underlying game and considering the weighted history of play when all players employ projected gradient ascent as their learning algorithm with equal learning rates.
-For the setting of finitely many vector fields, we have shown how $\Phi$-regret minimisation may be performed to approximate first-order CE, and discussed tractable settings.
-Appealing to the properties of the gradient dynamics of the game and extending the usual convex optimisation based primal-dual framework for price of anarchy / stability bounds, we were then able to argue that performance guarantees for the resulting distribution may be proven.
-However, our results raise many questions yet unanswered, some of which we discuss in this final section.
+In this paper, we have established the question of an approximate first-order analogue of a coarse correlated equilibrium, by identifying such outcomes as the natural property of the gradient dynamics of the underlying game, and considering the weighted history of play when some or all players employ projected gradient ascent as their learning algorithm.
+For the setting of finitely many vector fields, we have shown how $\Phi$-regret minimisation algorithms may be extended to approximate first-order CE, and presented one tractable (coupled) learning algorithm which may avoid cycling behaviour.
+Appealing to the properties of the gradient dynamics of the game and extending the usual convex optimisation based primal-dual framework for price of anarchy / stability bounds, we were then able to argue that the question of proving performance guarantees for the resulting distribution reduces to Lyapunov function estimation or vector-field fit problems, which captures and extends a wide class of previously analysed equilibrium concepts.
+However, our work raises several questions yet unanswered, some of which we discuss.